I present you two distinct choices!

 - The stuff that fills your eyeballs

 Our nine-day trip to the Olympic Peninsula and Olympic National Park ended at Long Beach where we met up with lifelong friends, Hal and Mindi Logan.
 After playing the dice game Farkle many times via video chats since March, it was a breath of fresh air to meet in person amidst our collective reality of pandemic living and all of the joys of quarantines.
-On this day, though it was misty, there was no wind, which technically qualifies the day as a "sunny!" on the Washington coast!
+On this day, though it was misty, there was no wind, which technically qualifies the day as "Sunny!" on the Washington coast!

 Well there you have it!
 The TourAlong Train is rolling back into the station and it's time to gather your luggage and prepare to disembark.
 Thanks for coming along with us to a new spot.
 Will we return?
 Yes, we will!
 Olympic National Park is EPIC!